hansel123/DGtest/README.md

-# AMD DGtest
+# MIVisionX DGtest

-The AMD DGtest is a tutorial program for those who are new to MIOpen & OpenVX.
+MIVisionX DGtest is a tutorial program for those who are new to MIOpen & OpenVX.
 It runs inference on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset using MIOpen & OpenVX.

 ### Explanation
 The program is divided into four parts: